-At the time of the Review, the Authority found that St James's Hospital had the essential structures in place to deliver person-centred care.
+At the time of the review, the Authority found that CUH has the essential structures in place to deliver person-centred care.
+However, at the time of review the Cancer centre, operating Theatre and SBD specific day inpatient facility had not been fully commissioned.